jahn/MITgcm/doc/phys_pkgs/offline.rst

    :varlink:`KPP_ghatKFile` & :kbd:`' '` & Filename prefix for non-local vertical mixing (kpp package)
    :varlink:`SFluxFile`     & :kbd:`' '` & Filename prefix for salt flux

+:varlink:`UvelFile` and :varlink:`VvelFile` provide horizontal velocity fields and are always required.
+The files must contain velocities in m/s without the :varlink:`hFacW` and :varlink:`hFacS` factors.
+Note, however, that the vertical stretching factors related to the :ref:`nonlinear-freesurface` are removed when applying these velocities, so, effectively, `hfacW0*drF*dyG*Uvel`, where `hFacW0` is the unstretched lopped-cell fraction computed from bathymetry, is used as a transport in this case (and similarly for Vvel).

+If :varlink:`WvelFile` is not given, :varlink:`exact_conserv` is turned on and the vertical velocity is computed via the continuity equation.

+Files for temperature and salinity, :varlink:`ThetFile` and :varlink:`SaltFile`, may be given for use by biogeochemistry packages and for the case when kpp mixing coefficients are computed online (see below).

+When the gmredi package was used for the online simulation, it needs to be turned on also for the offline run and the mixing coefficients must be provided in :varlink:`GMwxFile`, :varlink:`GMwyFile` and :varlink:`GMwzFile`.

+When the kpp package was used, it needs to be turned on for the offline run.
+The vertical mixing coefficients can be read in from :varlink:`KPP_DiffSFile` and :varlink:`KPP_ghatKFile` or, if these files are not given, will be computed from the offline dynamical fields.
+In this case, the relevant surface forcing fields also need to be provided.

+Without the kpp package, vertical mixing is given as a mean convection count in :varlink:`ConvFile`.

+The surface salt flux file, :varlink:`SFluxFile` needs to be provided for the dic and darwin packages when :varlink:`ALLOW_OLD_VIRTUALFLUX` is defined, as it is needed to correct the surface carbon and alkalinity fluxes.

 The parameters in :numref:`pkg_offline_parm02` control the timing of the forcing fields, see the following section.